mdresch/requirements-gathering-agent/generated-documents/ADPA-Implementation-Plan.md

 ---

 *This plan should be updated as features are delivered and requirements evolve.
 For detailed requirements, see the generated documentation in each subdirectory.*

+---

+## 7. Ongoing Best Practices & Recommendations

+- **Iterative Delivery:** Break down large features into small, testable increments.
+Use feature branches and pull requests for all changes.
+- **Documentation:** Update technical and user documentation as features are delivered.
+Maintain clear API docs and integration guides.
+- **Testing:** Ensure all new code is covered by unit, integration, and end-to-end tests.
+Use CI/CD to enforce test coverage and code quality.
+- **Security:** Regularly review authentication, authorization, and data handling.
+Rotate secrets and audit dependencies for vulnerabilities.
+- **Compliance:** Validate all outputs and integrations against BABOK, PMBOK, and DMBOK standards.
+Document compliance checks and traceability.
+- **Stakeholder Feedback:** Schedule regular demos and feedback sessions with stakeholders.
+Adjust priorities based on feedback and evolving requirements.
+- **Continuous Improvement:** Review and refine processes, tools, and architecture.
+Encourage team learning and adoption of new best practices.

+---